 04. Hot or Cold?

 Chinese 酒 (jiǔ) can be warmed up before drinking.
-Warming it up will allow you to appreciate its aromas more, without losing too much alcohol.
-The temeratures vary based on type (and also on your preferences), but the average is somewhere between 30 to 50 degrees Celsius.
+Warming it up allows you to appreciate its aromas more, without losing too much alcohol.
+The temperatures vary based on the type of Chinese liquor (and your preferences), but the average is somewhere between 30 to 50 degrees Celsius.

 05. Drinking Etiquette